What the Trump administration has said about disputed foreign elections

 The Trump administration also congratulated the right-wing leader of Honduras after he overturned a disputed election result in 2017, even though it had imposed sanctions on Venezuelan officials for election interference a month before.

 At times, the message can be incoherent.
-Last month, the State Department released a critical statement attributed to Pompeo on “upcoming elections in Africa.”
+In October, the State Department released a critical statement attributed to Pompeo on “upcoming elections in Africa.”
 The statement was quickly mocked, however, as it did not mention which of the 50-plus sovereign nations in Africa it was actually talking about.

 “Most democratic African states have grave, legitimate concerns about the quality of American democracy and institutions,” tweeted W. Gyude Moore, a fellow at the Center for Global Development and a former government minister in Liberia.